RainInApril/shell/basics/README.md

-readlink -m file prints the absolute path name of the current working directory
+pwd prints the absolute path name of the current working directory ls display the contents list of current directory cd changes the working directory to the user's home directory